 After the death of Debussy in 1918 Ravel was considered the leading French composer.
 So it was natural that he was asked to contribute to a special Debussy commemorative supplement for La Revue musicale.
 Appearing in December 1920, that supplement included what would become the first movement of the Sonata for Violin and Cello.
 Ravel had begun this movement in April 1920, and would need almost two years to complete the four movements of the Sonata.

-This lean, ruthlessly linear Sonata, dedicated to the memory of Debussy, picks up some of the esthetic cast and economy of means of Debussy’s late work.
+This lean, ruthlessly linear Sonata picks up some of the aesthetic cast and economy of means of Debussy’s late work.
 “The music is stripped to the bone,” Ravel wrote.
 “Harmonic charm is renounced, and there is an increasing return of emphasis on melody.”